sebsciarra/HugoWebsite/content/technical_content/MLE/index.md

 \end{align}
 $$

 Before computing the maximum likelihood estimate, however, it is important to apply a $\log$ transformation on Equation \ref{eq:mle:binomial} for two reasons.
 First, applying a $\log$ transformation to the likelihood function of Equation \ref{eq:mle-binomial} greatly simplifies the computation of the derivative because taking the derivative of the log-likelihood does not involve a lengthy application of the quotient, product, and chain rules.
 Second, log-likelihoods are necessary to avoid *underflow*: the rounding of small numbers to zero in computers.
 As an example, in a coin flipping example with a moderate number of flips such as $n = 100$ and $h=70$, many likelihood values become extremely small (e.g., 1.20E-73) and can easily be rounded down to zero within computers.
 Instead of directly representing extremely small values, $\log$ likelihoods can be used to retain numerical precision.
-For example, the value of 1.2E-73 becomes `r log(x = 1.2e-73, base = 10)` on a log scale (base 10), $\log_{10}{1.2e73} = -72.92$.
+For example, the value of 1.2E-73 becomes -72.9208188 on a log scale (base 10), $\log_{10}{1.2e73} = -72.92$.
 In applying a $\log$ transformation to the likelihood function, the log-likelihood function shown below in Equation \ref{eq:binom-log-likelihood} is obtained:

 $$
 \begin{align}